Sahira Kazmi: Career

 Later, Sahira realized her passion lay in directing content and soon she turned towards directing and producing dramas.
 She had already directed a number of programmes after her first play. but she made her debut as a director when she launched the series Hawa ke Naam.
 The highlighted women's rights and their imaging in Pakistan.
 Sahira joined Pakistan television Karachi center as a permanent employee and worked as director.
 She directed many dramas that went on to become a classic in the film industry.
-Some of her best known dramas such as Tappish, Dhoop Kinaray, Aahat, Hawa Ki Beti, Nijaat and Zaibunnissa, Dhoop Kinaray (1987), written by Haseena Moin, and starred Rahat Kazmi and Marina Khan.
+Some of her best known dramas such as Tappish, Dhoop Kinaray, Khaleej, Aahat, Hawa Ki Beti, Nijaat and Zaibunnissa, Dhoop Kinaray (1987), written by Haseena Moin, and starred Rahat Kazmi and Marina Khan.
 The drama became Sahira's most notable work in her production career.
 The series succeeded even after two decades of its production.
 In 2019, the series were also translated into Arabic, to play the drama in Saudi Arabia.
 The step was taken as part of a cultural exchange between Saudi Arabia and Pakistan.
 Federal information minister Fawad Chaudhry announced during a visit to the Saudi capital of Riyadh that Islamabad would soon export its television series to the Kingdom.
 Arab News said the move is part of a push by Saudi Crown Prince Mohammed bin Salman in the last three years to modernize the Kingdom where cinemas, public concerts and other forms of entertainment have been banned for decades.

 Sahira is known for producing dramas and plays that highlighted social and political issues.
 Her drama Tappish revolved around a student leader and also highlighted the issue of rape.
 Aahat, Nijaat, Hawa Ki Beti and Zaib-Un-Nisa highlighted with issues like poverty, domestic abuse and hardships of women. in 1993, Sahira took a break from her career and came back with a new project Tum Se Kehna Thaa; a play inspired by the Hollywood film While you were sleeping.
 Sahira is also made the hit telefilms Rozi, which starred actor Moeen Akhter and Zikr Hai Saal Kaa, starring Rahat Kazmi and Atiqa Odho.
 She also produced the drama Kaise Kahoon, which starred the actress Marina Khan.